microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/02-size-analysis.md

 ## Hint

-* For both  MySQL and Postgres, install htop.
+* For both MySQL and PostgreSQL, install htop.
 You will need it to watch the system load while the synthetic workload is running against the databases.

 ```bash